cpsamtec/virtuin/docs/documentation.md

   * The heart of a project.
   * Contains the docker-compose file
   * Describes all of your tasks and how to run them
-  * Lists all of the system locations of each stations environment file (collection.env) associated with this collection.yml
   * Will be loaded by the GUI to run your tasks
   * Can be shared across multiple stations
   * a release collection.yml is similar, however will specify docker images as opposed to builds,